 Residency Program Overview

-The NewYork-Presbyterian Hospital (NYPH)/Columbia University Medical Center (CUMC) offers a three–year residency program that provides a comprehensive experience in the diagnosis and treatment of skin disorders in both adults and children through clinical rotations at several NYPH/CUMC-affiliated hospitals.
+The NewYork-Presbyterian Hospital (NYPH)/Columbia University Irving Medical Center (CUIMC) offers a three–year residency program that provides a comprehensive experience in the diagnosis and treatment of skin disorders in both adults and children through clinical rotations at several NYPH/CUIMC-affiliated hospitals.
 The principal institutions comprising the Department of Dermatology Residency Training Program include:

 - NYPH Milstein Pavilion